azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Azure Portal](./images/CustomVision1.png)

 The Custom Vision Service has 2 types of endpoints.
 One for training the model and one for running predictions against the model.
+For this example, we will use both.
+Therfore, select *both*.
 Fill in the *name* and the *location* as well as the *pricing tier* for the training and the prediction resource:

 ![Azure Portal](./images/CustomVision2.png)